-- The cost of the investigational item, device or service; - The cost of items and services provided solely to satisfy data collection and analysis needs and that are not used in direct clinical management; and - The cost for a service that is clearly inconsistent with widely accepted and established standards of care for a particular diagnosis.
+- The cost of the investigational item, device or service; - The cost of items and services provided solely to satisfy data collection and analysis needs and that are not used in direct clinical management; - The cost for a service that is clearly inconsistent with widely accepted and established standards of care for a particular diagnosis; and - The cost for any services received Out-of-Network.

 The Plan does not discriminate against a Member who participates in a clinical trial, whether or not the trial is an Approved Clinical Trial.
-The Plan provides benefits for services unrelated to a clinical trial to the extent that the services are otherwise Covered Services under the Plan.
+The Plan provides benefits for services unrelated to a clinical trial to the extent that the services are otherwise Covered Services under this Plan.

-3.10 HOW BENEFITS ARE APPLIED
+3.12 HOW BENEFITS ARE APPLIED